-Fig. 16: An example of one of the modes presenting unphysical charge on the coupling interface computed using SSC.
+FIG. 15.
+An example of one of the modes presenting nonphysical charge on the coupling interface computed using SSC.

-[21]) can be used to exactly evaluate the waveguide modes φ_k .
+Pillbox geometry.
+We then consider the pillbox geometry shown in Figure 5(b).
+The interface Γ is a circle, and thus the closed form solutions for the waveguide modes (see [22]) can be used to exactly evaluate the waveguide modes φ_k .
 We use both the TE and TM modes as the basis.
-One side is discretised with IGA using basis functions of degree two and regularity r = 1 ($N{\text{DoF}} = 5440$), while the other side is discretised with FEM using low order Nédélec edge elements ($N{\text{DoF}} = 6322$), and we set $N{\Gamma} = 25$.
+One side is discretized with IGA using basis functions of degree two and regularity r = 1 ($N{\text{DoF}} = 5440$), while the other side is discretized with FEM using low order Nédélec edge elements ($N{\text{DoF}} = 6322$), and we set $N{\Gamma} = 25$.
 The results for the computed eigenfrequencies are reported in Table 1 along with the exact values.
-It is evident that some spurious modes appear in the spectrum as a consequence of the coupling due to non-physical charge appearing on the interface Γ , see Fig. 16, where we plot the magnitude of one of the modes associated to a spurious eigenvalue.
+It is evident that some spurious modes appear in the spectrum as a consequence of the coupling due to nonphysical charge appearing on the interface Γ .
+This can be seen in Figure 15, where we plot the magnitude of one of the modes associated to a spurious eigenvalue.